-23. Subsection 23(1) requires a recognized trade repository to confirm the accuracy of the derivatives data it receives from a reporting counterparty.
+23. Subsection 23(1) requires a recognized trade repository to have and follow written policies and procedures for confirming the accuracy of the derivatives data received from a reporting counterparty.
 A recognized trade repository must confirm the accuracy of the derivatives data with each counterparty to a reported transaction provided that the non-reporting counterparty is a participant of the trade repository.
 Where the non-reporting counterparty is not a participant of the trade repository, there is no obligation to confirm with such non-reporting counterparty.

-Pursuant to section 25, only one counterparty is required to report a transaction.
 The purpose of the confirmation requirement in subsection 23(1) is to ensure that the reported information is agreed to by both counterparties.
 However, in cases where a non-reporting counterparty is not a participant of the relevant recognized trade repository, the recognized trade repository would not be in a position to confirm the accuracy of the derivatives data with such counterparty.
 As such, under subsection 23(2) a recognized trade repository will not be obligated to confirm the accuracy of the derivatives data with a counterparty that is not a participant of the recognized trade repository.
-Additionally, similar to the reporting obligations in section 25, confirmation under subsection 23(1) can be delegated to a third-party representative.
+Additionally, similar to the reporting obligations in section 26, confirmation under subsection 23(1) can be delegated under section 26(3) to a third-party representative.